Today’s episode is meant to help you figure out how to write your medical school personal statement.

 - Personal statements should not be a blow-by-blow account of your life.
 It’s not about telling your entire life story.

-- Pick out transformative, crucial experiences you can highlight that allows the admissions committee to experience those with you
+- Pick out the most transformative, crucial experiences of your premed path, and allow the admissions committee to experience those with you.

-Failure to talk about why you’re going through this dramatic experience
+Failure to talk about why you want to pursue this difficult path

 - Mention why you want to be a doctor.